 The citronella ant is common in Canada due to the temperate atmospheric conditions.
 This species exists solely on the excess liquids and secretions of other insects and are recognizable by their yellow and brown colors.
 Although they rarely enter a home, they will build their colonies around porches and in gardens, which can be a nuisance.
 You will likely experience this ant during the spring months as they constantly fly into safe environments to reproduce and possibly seek areas for new colonies, although they do not prefer the insides of a house.

 During a swarm, they can overwhelm a home, so do not hesitate to call an exterminator as eradicating this species can be very difficult.
+Call The Exterminators today and find out about our warranties: 647-496-2211.

 Article Updated: February 4, 2020